Alessandragon/Mparloc/README.md

     #Setting parameters:

-    #Parameter to set grid computationl precision: 'f' for float, 'd' for double-precision
+    #Parameter to set grid computationl precision [f for float, d for double-precision]
     grid_precision: f
-    #Confidence level for error estimate (in percentage) float number between 0 and 1
+    #Confidence level for error estimate [float number between 0 and 1]
     Confidence_probability_threshold_level: 0.5
-    #Time window in seconds for SNR estimate for P phase float positive number
+    #Time window in seconds for SNR estimate for P phase [float positive number]
     snr_wind_p: 0.5
-    #Time window in seconds for SNR estimate for S phase float positive number
+    #Time window in seconds for SNR estimate for S phase [float positive number]
     snr_wind_s: 0.5
-    #Minimum number of P phases for eqk location: integer positive number >2
+    #Minimum number of P phases for eqk location [integer positive number >2]
     no_min_p: 2
-    #Minimum number of S phases for eqk location: integer positive number >1
+    #Minimum number of S phases for eqk location [integer positive number >1]
     no_min_s: 1
-    #Use back-azimuth data for eqk location: False or True
+    #Use back-azimuth data for eqk location [False or True]
     back_az: True
-    #back-azimuth standard deviation in degree: integer positive number
+    #back-azimuth standard deviation in degree [integer positive number]
     back_az_error: 30
-    #Use Pv differential amplitude data for eqk location: False or True
+    #Use Pv differential amplitude data for eqk location [False or True]
     diff_Amp: True
-    #Phase Amplitude attenuation coefficient: float negative number
+    #Phase Amplitude attenuation coefficient [float negative number]
     diff_Amp_b: -1.78
-    #differential amplitude standard deviation: float positive number
+    #differential amplitude standard deviation [float positive number]
     diff_Amp_error: 0.5
-    #Use S phases for eqk location: False or True
+    #Use S phases for eqk location [False or True]
     s_phases: True

-After configuring the software and correctly formatting the input files, it is possible to execute the routine for creating and formatting the grids.
+After configuring the software and correctly formatting the input files, it is possible to execute the routine to perform the construction of the grids.
 For example, naming the network folder as `ISNet` and the event folder as `12458a`:

     #!/usr/bin/python3